robomq/robomq.io/docs/STOMP.md

 It supports STOMP version 1.0, 1.1 and 1.2.

 You may clone it by `git clone https://github.com/evgenido/stomp.git`.
-Read file `/INSTALL` for guide of installation.
+Extract the library source code from `/src/` and place it in your project directory.

-Alternatively, extract the library source code from `/src/` and directly compile your program with it.
-If so, just include `/path/to/stomp.h` in your code, depending on where you place the library.
+Include `/path/to/stomp.h` in your code, depending on where you place the library.
 For example, if your project structure is
-/producer.c
+./producer.c
-/consumer.c
+./consumer.c
-/stomp/frame.c
+./stomp/frame.c
-/stomp/frame.h
+./stomp/frame.h
-/stomp/hdr.c
+./stomp/hdr.c
-/stomp/hdr.h
+./stomp/hdr.h
-/stomp/stomp.c
+./stomp/stomp.c
-/stomp/stomp.h
+./stomp/stomp.h
 Include this library in your program, for example `#include "./stomp/stomp.h"` and compile it by

 	gcc -o producer producer.c stomp/*